Tag: church

 Right through school Mary, now universally know as Mary Methodist after playing the organ in the Harrismith Methylated Spirits church for something like a hundred years, was churchless!

 Her Mom Annie, my gran, was blissfully unimpressed and uninvolved and probably played golf on Sundays.
-I’m guessing she would use as an excuse, if pushed by the pious, that Harrismith didn’t have a Presbyterian church (it had folded).
-I’m not going to say that proves God is Methodist, but you can see right here how the thought did cross my mind.
+I’m guessing she would use as an excuse, if pushed by the pious, that Harrismith didn’t have a Presbyterian church (it had folded).** I’m not going to say that proves God is Methodist, but you can see right here how the thought did flit across my mind.
+That would be if She existed, of course.

-So Mary tells me her teacher Mr Moll – who taught singing, woodwork and religion – never gave her very good marks probly cos he knew she didn’t go to church!
+So Mary the scholar was churchless!
+I love it!
+She tells me her teacher Mr Moll – who taught singing, woodwork and religion – never gave her very good marks probly cos he knew she didn’t go to church!
 She’s joking of course, and her bad marks were probably 80%, but anyway, Tommy Moll was very involved in the Methodists.

-So when Mary got married they ‘made a plan’ and the wedding made the newspapers.
-‘Four denominations at one wedding’ or something.
-Not ‘and a funeral.’
-The bride ‘was Presbyterian’ they said (but we now know she was actually a ‘none’); the groom was Dutch Reformed (‘another faith’ they said, but he too was really a ‘none’); the Methodist minister was on leave, so the Apostolic Faith Mission man tied the knot.
+The bride ‘was Presbyterian’ they said (but we now know she was actually – gasp -a ‘none’); the groom was Dutch Reformed (‘another faith’ they said, but he too was in reality a ‘none’); the Methodist minister was on leave, so the Apostolic Faith Mission man tied the knot.

-Later, when she returned to Harrismith, having lived in Pietermaritzburg for a while, she decided to get church.
+Later, when Mary returned to Harrismith, having lived in Pietermaritzburg for a while, where she became Mom to Barbara, she decided to get church.
 She chose the Methodists as a lot of her friends were Methodists.
-She forgets she told Sheila the Methodist boys were nicer than the Anglican boys, so she tells me something about not liking the Anglicans’ ‘high church’ aspect.
+She maybe forgets she told Sheila the Methodist boys were nicer than the Anglican boys, so she tells me something about not liking the Anglicans’ ‘high church’ aspect.
 So this twenty five year old mother leaves her baby Barbara with Annie and Dad at Granny Bland’s home in Stuart street, where they have the room with the big brass double bed, and goes off to confirmation classes with a group of schoolkids.
 She aces the class, gets confirmed in the Lord, sanctified, and starts her epic Methodistian journey, which continues today, sixty seven years later, her only sin on the way being an occasional single ginger brandy with ginger ale while everyone else was drinking bucket loads.
-When she plays the piano of a Sunday in the frail care dining room in Maritzburg these days, those are Methodist hymns she’s thumping out joyfully, I’m sure.
+When she plays the piano of a Sunday in the frail care dining room in Maritzburg these days, those are Methodist hymns she’s thumping out joyfully.

 I sort of feel like I have an excuse for being churchless now if I need one.
-‘I’m just taking my twenty five years off now,’ I’ll tell Ma if she asks.
+‘I’m just taking my twenty five years off now, Ma,’ I’ll tell Mary when she asks.

 (BTW: In the pic, Mary is the bridesmaid, back left.
-The bride is her dear friend and cousin Sylvia Bain who married John Taylor)
+The bride is her dear friend and cousin Sylvia Bain who married John Taylor, another ‘none’ I’ll bet).

 – Jess in Livingstone uniform with her Mad Hatter Tea Party hat – 2008 –